 - A significant limitation of a body function or system’s use

 In Fort Lauderdale drunk driving accident claims, another party must bear fault for causing the accident or contributing to it.
 Fault can depend on negligence.
 Negligence is a violation of the duty of care owed to the public.

 Drivers owe a duty of care to operate their vehicles safely and follow all laws.
 Arguably, a driver who operates a vehicle while drunk is already negligent, as a DUI is against the law and leads to unsafe operation all too frequently.
 But specific actions that cause an accident, such as trying to run a red light or speeding, are also arguably negligent because they violate both the law and the principles of safe driving.

-Other parties can exhibit negligence that causes an accident, however.
+Other parties can exhibit negligence that causes a drunk driving accident, however.
 For example, car manufacturers also owe a duty of care to the public.
 Their cars should be safe to drive and free of defects.
 If a recall is required, the manufacturers need to follow appropriate steps.